spicata/obsidiannotes-v.2/content/Econ Class 17.md

 	- However, while the policy lowered the general poverty rate, Indigenous Australians still find themselves at a greater risk of poverty, with a poverty rate of 26% by the end of 2016, more than double the overall rate.
 	- The government was successful in reducing dependency on the welfare system.
 However, it requires a greater funding for client employment incentives.
 It needs to tackle inequities in a changing labour market.
 	- In summary, the implementation of a neo-liberal agenda within Australia's welfare system has brought mild success in combatting poverty and stabilising poverty rates through turbulent global economic crises.

+### What causes poverty?
+There are numerous global causes for poverty, such as:
+- Inadequate access to clean water
+- Inadequate access to quality food
+- Low job opportunities
+- Regional conflict
+- Inequality (in general)
+- Poor education/skills training
+- Climate change
+- Lack of infrastructure
+- Weak government support

+### Causes of poverty in Australia
+In Australia, the **main cause** of poverty is **wealth inequality**.
+Recent economic issues such as the housing crisis also influence poverty.

+### Solutions to poverty in Australia
+Greater funding and expansion of Australia's welfare system could help lift people out of poverty.
+Furthermore, more fiscal/monetary intervention towards policy that makes critical goods such as housing more affordable can relieve some families of financial stresses.